gofed/docs/architecture.md

 ## Architecture

-The system is aimed to analysis of projects written in Go and packaged in Fedora.
+The system is aimed to analysis of projects written in Go (e.g. packaged in Fedora).
 It is designed to support implementation of various tools (e.g. gofed, specker, etc.).
 The system can be easily extended to other distributions and languages.